CHT2531/jquery/README.md

 * http://learn.jquery.com/using-jquery-core/document-ready/

 ###Using Ajax with jQuery
 First, we'll try and load the list of countries using Ajax.
 Have a look at http://api.jquery.com/jQuery.getJSON/ see if you can make an Ajax request to load the list of countries.
 For now simply display them in the console.
+If you get stuck the answers are at the bottom of these instructions.

+###Iterating over an array
+Inside this function can you iterate over the array of countries and display the name of each country in the console.
+Have a look at http://learn.jquery.com/using-jquery-core/iterating/ .
+If you get stuck the answers are at the bottom of these instructions.

+###DOM Manipulation
+Next try, to make the name of each country appear inside the ul element, *nav*.
+Have a look at http://learn.jquery.com/using-jquery-core/manipulating-elements/, in particular creating elements (about halfway down the page) .
+If you get stuck the answers are at the bottom of these instructions.

+###Attaching Events
+Now make each country name clickable.
+To start with, just display a simple console message, when any of the list items are clicked.
+See http://learn.jquery.com/events/event-basics/ .
+If you get stuck the answers are at the bottom of these instructions.

+###Displaying the country's details
+Now, can you make the div element, *content*, display the details for the country that was clicked on?
+If you get stuck the answers are at the bottom of these instructions.

+Finally compare the original code, to your jQuery version, what do you think about the amount of code how easy it is to read, how easy it is to maintain?

+##Answers

+###Using Ajax with jQuery
 ```javascript
 $(document).ready(function(){
     $.getJSON("data/countries.json",function(countries){